 - Investors choose from a selection of stocks and are advised to select a minimum of 10 to hold for 3 to 5 years.

 The flagship Stock Advisor newsletter costs $199 a year but is available now for $99 the first year to new members.
 American Express Platinum Cardholders, and their friends, will be reimbursed for the first year’s fees via AmEx.
-There are several other offerings from The Motley Fool, and there are overlapping stocks in the other newsletters.
-Three important ones are:

 - Rule Breakers, at about $299 a year, claims to double the number of Stock Advisor’s recommendations and focuses more on early-stage growth companies.